danwahl/danwahl.github.io/_posts/2022-05-13-thing-obscurer.md

 # Why do this?

 After taking a lengthy break from social media sites like Twitter and mainstream news outlets like The New York Times, I'm finding that I no longer have the stomach for their brand of emotionally/politically charged language (if I ever did).
+And this is not to mention their less sophisticated cousins like TikTok and CNN.

 My (literal) mental model is that of a machine, pretty often functional, but sometimes on the fritz (in which state it's worse than useless).
 There's a large control panel with a bunch of knobs and dials, and through a non-trivial amount of effort, I've found a combination of settings that makes everything run smoothly enough.